ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-10. Can the correlation be greater than 1?
+Q. Can the correlation be greater than 1?
 Why or why not?
 How to interpret a correlation value of 0.3?

 <details><summary><b>Answer</b></summary>